aaronimachuca/aaronimachuca.github.io/content/photography/_index.md

   </ul>
 {{< /summary >}}

+I live for exceptional subjects and clean compositions.
+I engage street photography with less intention on personal expression and an emphasis on capturing intense, fleeting moments I encounter in my life.
+Photos that speak for itself with minimal inference and post-editing adulterants are what I strive for when I go out to shoot and present them here.
+The world speaks with abundance in its beauty, and this is my way of encapsulating its truths.

-Most of the pictures you'll find here were shot on my Nikon D750 with a Nikkor 35mm f2D lens.
-Though these days I use a Sony Alpha A7 III with a Sigma 35mm f2 lens.
-I primarily specialize in street, skate, and portraiture photography, but I also like taking still-life, landscape, and architectural photos when I don't have the mental bandwidth to be sociable.
+Street is really hard though, so I also specialize in skate and portraiture photography!
+Landscape and architectural photography less so and usually only when I don't have the mental bandwidth to be sociable.

+My current gear consists of a Sony Alpha A7 III with my trusty Sigma 35mm f2 lens.
 If you would like to hire me for a photoshoot, my rates are generally around $80/hr, but it depends on the situation.
 I'm not pressed about counting each minute, and I'll probably lump the shooting and post-production for the hour(s) together to give a ballpark estimate of what I think the photos are worth.
 BUT, if you're a pro-skater, a could-be model, or pitch a cool idea, I'll do a photoshoot for free.

 _There may be applicable discounts for friends :)_